The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Analysis

 In summary, we consider all of these various distance estimates taken together, as shown in Figure~\ref{fig:distances}.
 They span a large range, as can be seen.
 The three early SN 1999em-based EPM estimates are all on the low end of the range.
 Further later considerations of SN 1999em as a distance indicator resulted in somewhat larger distances, including the SCM estimates both by \citet{Olivares2008} and this work.
 Our attempt here at an SCM distance for SN 2025pht is statistically consistent with those for SN 1999em; however, taken on its own, it is more indicative of a shorter distance.
-The two estimates based on stars in the host galaxy, and not on either SN, tend to indicate a longer distance.
-For lack of any discrimination regarding which estimates are necessarily superior, we establish a weighted mean from all of these estimates of $10.73\pm1.76$ Mpc ($\mu=30.15\pm0.36$ mag), which we adopt hereafter.
-Note that \citet{Kilpatrick2025} assumed $d=12.03\pm0.39$ Mpc \citep{Saha2006}; however, their distance agrees with our adopted value to within our more conservative uncertainty.

-The SN-based techniques are likely to be the less certain, since individual SNe II-P can vary one from the other, and the calibrations of these distance indicators are less well established.
-The galaxy-based indicators are likely to be more reliable and should probably carry more weight.
+We had originally computed an uncertainty-weighted mean of all of the known distances to the host galaxy.
+However, the SN-based techniques are likely to be less certain, since individual SNe II-P can vary one from the other, and the calibrations of these distance indicators are less well established.
+Whereas, the galaxy-based indicators, which tend to indicate a longer distance, are likely more reliable.
+We subsequently therefore established a weighted mean from the latter indicators only, $11.67\pm0.27$ Mpc ($\mu=30.34\pm0.05$ mag), which we adopt hereafter.
 It is interesting that the \citet{Leonard2003} Cepheid-based measurement and that from the JAGB conducted here agree with each other well to within their respective uncertainties.
-These two estimates also are in good agreement with the overall weighted mean.
+Note that \citet{Kilpatrick2025} assumed the \citet{Saha2006} distance, which agrees with our adopted value to within the uncertainties.

 As a final note here, it should be possible in principle to consider the extensive WFPC2 data from programs GO-9042 and GO-9155 in F555W and F814W, i.e., in $\sim I$ and $\sim (V-I)$, to isolate the TRGB in these data \citep[e.g.,][]{Lee1993,Freedman2019,Anand2021}.
 Additionally, we could consider the WFC3 data from GO-17502 in these same bands, to take advantage of the superior sensitivity and resolution.
 Unfortunately, as we show in Section~\ref{sec:trgb}, the resulting color-magnitude diagram (CMD) from both datasets is not deep enough and is too confused to reveal the TRGB.
 Furthermore, \citet{Newman2024} provided calibrations in {\sl JWST\/} NIRCam bands for the TRGB; however, again unfortunately, none of the combinations of bands presented there are represented in the available archival data here.